house-of-abbey/GarminHomeAssistant/README.md

 <img src="images/Actual_Venu2_Theme.jpg" width="200" title="Venu 2"/>

-A Garmin application to provide a "dashboard" to control your devices via [Home Assistant](https://www.home-assistant.io/).
-The application will never be as fully fledged as a Home Assistant dashboard, so it is designed to be good enough for the simple and essential things.
+A Garmin application to provide a "dashboard" to control your devices via [HomeAssistant](https://www.home-assistant.io/).
+The application will never be as fully fledged as a HomeAssistant dashboard, so it is designed to be good enough for the simple and essential things.
 Those things that can be activated via an on/off toggle or a tap.
 That should cover lights, switches, and anything requiring a single press such as an automation.
 For anything more complicated, e.g. thermostat, it would always be quicker and simpler to reach for your phone or tablet... or the device's own remote control!

-The application is designed around a simple scrollable menu where menu items have been extended to interface with the [Home Assistant API](https://developers.home-assistant.io/docs/api/rest/), e.g. to get the status of switches or lights for display on the `toggle` menu item, or a text status for an entity (`info` item).
+The application is designed around a simple scrollable menu where menu items have been extended to interface with the [HomeAssistant API](https://developers.home-assistant.io/docs/api/rest/), e.g. to get the status of switches or lights for display on the `toggle` menu item, or a text status for an entity (`info` item).
 It is possible to nest menus, so there is a menu item to open a sub-menu.
 This can be arbitrarily deep and nested in the format of a tree of items, although you need to consider if reaching for your phone becomes quicker to select the device what you want to control.

-**The intended audience for this application are those comfortable with configuring a Home Assistant** (e.g. editing the YAML configuration files) and debugging why URLs don't work.
+**The intended audience for this application are those comfortable with configuring a HomeAssistant** (e.g. editing the YAML configuration files) and debugging why URLs don't work.
 It does not require programming skills, but the menu is configured via JSON which feels like "coding" (more like "describing").
 If you are not comfortable with this relatively low level of configuration, you may like to try other Garmin applications instead.

 **If you are struggling with getting the application to work, please consult the [troubleshooting guide](TroubleShooting.md#menu-configuration-url) first.**

 ## No HTTPS?

 > [!IMPORTANT]
 > The Garmin SDK allows HTTP requests only to a limited number of domains specified in their app.
-Therefore, for your Garmin to communicate with your Home Assistant instance, your Home Assistant instance must be accessible via HTTPS (with a public certificate!) or through a local DNS server that overrides one of the whitelisted domains to communicate using HTTP.
+Therefore, for your Garmin to communicate with your HomeAssistant instance, your HomeAssistant instance must be accessible via HTTPS (with a public certificate!) or through a local DNS server that overrides one of the whitelisted domains to communicate using HTTP.
 >
 >New with version 3.1, you can use [Cloudflared](https://github.com/brenner-tobias/addon-cloudflared) plug-in in combination with a [custom HTTP header](HTTP_Headers.md) and do not need a public certificate for HTTPS.
 >
-> To make your Home Assistant instance accessible via HTTPS, you will need a public certificate.
-You can get one for free from [Let's Encrypt](https://letsencrypt.org/) or you can pay for [Home Assistant cloud](https://www.nabucasa.com/).
+> To make your HomeAssistant instance accessible via HTTPS, you will need a public certificate.
+You can get one for free from [Let's Encrypt](https://letsencrypt.org/) or you can pay for [HomeAssistant cloud](https://www.nabucasa.com/).
 (You can install a local [Nginx proxy server](https://my.home-assistant.io/redirect/supervisor_addon/?addon=a0d7b954_nginxproxymanager) to manage Let's Encrypt certificates.)
 >
-> If you use a local DNS server (like [Pi-Hole](https://pi-hole.net/)), you can create a local DNS record for the domain `garmincdn.com` (which is allowed for HTTP in the Garmin SDK) and map it to your Home Assistant instance's IP. "_[About Communication Between Garmin SDK and a Raspberry Pi](https://www.instructables.com/About-Communication-Between-Garmin-SDK-and-a-Raspb/)_" provides additional workarounds for HTTP request restrictions in the Garmin SDK.
+> If you use a local DNS server (like [Pi-Hole](https://pi-hole.net/)), you can create a local DNS record for the domain `garmincdn.com` (which is allowed for HTTP in the Garmin SDK) and map it to your HomeAssistant instance's IP. "_[About Communication Between Garmin SDK and a Raspberry Pi](https://www.instructables.com/About-Communication-Between-Garmin-SDK-and-a-Raspb/)_" provides additional workarounds for HTTP request restrictions in the Garmin SDK.
 >
 > **No support is offered to those circumventing the HTTPS restriction of the Connect IQ SDK.** You are supporting yourself!